Mechanical Engineering Technician – Design (Fast-Track)

 Starting in: | January, September |

-Tuition Fee: | $16,377 |
+Tuition Fee: | $16,704 |

-You may either graduate as a technician after one year, or continue with additional study and co-op work experience in Centennial College’s Mechanical Engineering Technology – Design program.
+You may either graduate as a technician after one year or continue with additional study and co-op work experience in Centennial College’s Mechanical Engineering Technology – Design program.
 The additional study takes an extra year to complete.

 Program Highlights

-- The Mechanical Engineering program makes use of a state-of-the-art lab, which features thermodynamic fluid power testing modules, and tensile, hardness and impact testers.
+- The program makes use of a state-of-the-art mechanical engineering lab, which features thermodynamic fluid power testing modules, and tensile, hardness and impact testers.

 “A good opportunity to be a member of the research team to conduct research for reputed institutions like University of Toronto and Centennial College.
 Gained a lot a new knowledge and hands-on experience in conducting research.
 Learned sampling techniques and different data analysis methods.”